cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

 4. See the result in the Query Builder

-After the next cf-agent run file should be changed in the Mission portal and you will be able to see the new table in the Query builder.
+After the next cf-agent run file should be changed in the Mission Portal and you will be able to see the new table in the Query builder.
 You can use this table as predefined ones.

 ![Extended query builder](extended-query-builder.png)